Installing and Building

 If you want to export one (or a few) subgraphs from the graph database and train some traditional- or graph-ML models, you may have an easier time just using the bulk dataset generator.

 However, if you need to run many dataset queries it might be better to do it using a local copy of the graph database and the Python package for actually extracting the datasets.
-In this case you should install the Python package and the full Neo4j graph database.
+In this case you should install the Python package and run a local copy of the Memgraph graph database (see the local-deploy section below).

 “I want to run a few Python analyses using some of ComptoxAI’s data”

 Depending on the size of your analyses, you can probably just install the Python package, and connect to the public graph database rather than hosting an entire copy locally.
-If you find that analyses are slow, if bandwidth is a concern, or you want to modify the contents of the graph database for any reason, it is probably best to install the full Neo4j graph database.
+If you find that analyses are slow, if bandwidth is a concern, or you want to modify the contents of the graph database for any reason, it is probably best to run a local copy of the Memgraph graph database.

 “I want to create a similar data infrastructure, but for a different purpose”